anttipessa/quiz/README.md

 "Create a short document that describes how your coursework handles these requirements."
 Ja erikseen maininta sitten että pitää selvittää miten se softa ajetaan.

+The game is a quiz, where you select one answer per question, then you click "Next" button and you're given a new question, you can go back to previous question with the “Previous” button.
+After you have answered all the questions, grade button appears, and clicking it scores your quiz.
+The quizzes can be accessed from the navigation bar or through the path /games.

 ## Management view

 TODO: describe your work

+Management view gives the admin and teacher the ability to view, edit, delete and search quizzes.
+Clicking "Show" displays the selected quiz, with ability to see which answer is correct and how many points each question gives.
+Clicking "Edit" lets you edit the fields in the selected quiz and saving the new values to the database.
+Clicking "Delete", opens a view from where you can delete the selected quiz.
+The search function filters the shown quizzes based on the given input.
+Management view can be accessed from the navigation bar or through the path /questionnaires.

 ## Tests and documentation